 General Description / Cultural Significance

 Bolivia is a land-locked country in central South America.
 Its pre-colonial history dates back to ancient civilizations with small agricultural villages.
 Satureja boliviana is a native, highly aromatic, low-growing herb with whorl-shaped flowers on its stems.
-As long as people can remember, savory, or Satureja boliviana, has been in use as flavoring and medicine.
-Today its pharmacological and phytochemical characteristics make it an important species for food, pharmaceutical, and cosmetic industries.
+As long as people can remember, Savory, or Satureja boliviana, has been in use as flavoring and medicine.
+Today, its pharmacological and phytochemical characteristics make it an important species for food, pharmaceutical, and cosmetic industries.
 Its antimicrobial, antioxidant, antiviral, anti-inflammatory, and other phytochemical activities have kept it in continuous cultural use.
-Related to rosemary and thyme, it emits powerful volatile substances and its characteristic smell is well known across the country.
+A relative of rosemary and thyme, Satureja boliviana emits powerful volatile substances and its characteristic smell is well known across the country.
 One of the main constituents of its essential oil is piperitenone oxide.
 It is used to flavor food, and traditionally to treat nausea, cramps, and indigestion among other ailments.
-Today it is most commonly taken as a soothing tea.
+Today, it is most commonly taken as a soothing tea.

 Climate Change/Conservation Status

-The harsh reality of climate change is already affecting the lives of the people of Bolivia, with devastating droughts, storms, and floods.
-The glaciers are rapidly receding, and by 2015, the majority of the once-huge Lake Poopó had disappeared, leaving hundreds of fishing families without their livelihood.
+The harsh reality of climate change is already affecting the lives of the people of Bolivia with devastating droughts, storms, and floods.
+The glaciers are rapidly receding.
+In 2015, the majority of the once-huge Lake Poopó had disappeared, leaving hundreds of fishing families without their livelihood.
 The lake’s disappearance has taken with it generations of cultural identity of the Uru-Murato people.
 It has also taken away the flamingo, which the people prized for its healing; the bird’s pink fat was used to relieve rheumatism, and its feathers were burned and inhaled to bring down fevers.